MadhuShetty1499/2.AWS_Cloud_Webapp_Lift-Shift/README.md

                                 - rabbitmq-server (5672)
                                 - tomcat9 (8080)
     + In db01, check the database table - `$ mysql -u admin -padmin123 accounts` => `$ show tables;`
-    + It should show the tables, if not, there would be an error in pasting userdata.
-Terminate it and recreate, make sure to check the syntax after pasting it because, the syntax will autocorrect sometimes.
+    + It should show the tables, if not, there would be an error in pasting user data.
+Terminate and recreate, make sure to check the syntax after pasting it because the syntax will autocorrect sometimes.

   - Create Route53 (For private DNS):
     + Create Hosted zone => Domain name (vprofile.in) => private hosted zone => us-east-1(region) and default VPC => create